walmartlabs/hadoop-openstack-swifta/README.md

 3) Copy hadoop-openstack-*.jar to $HADOOP_HOME/share/hadoop/tools/lib/ and link the same jar to $HADOOP_HOME/share/hadoop/common/lib/

-4) You are ready to go, make sure to use the same swifta:// protocol, e.g.: hadoop fs -ls swifta://test.myswift/
+4) You are ready to go, make sure to use the swifta:// protocol, e.g.: hadoop fs -ls swifta://test.myswift/